RuslanArkhypenko/WatcthTy/README.md

-# WatcthTy
+# WatchTy

-WatcthTy is an application that allows you to follow the novelties of the movie.
+WatchTy is an application that allows you to follow the novelties of the movie.

 What you can find in the application: